-The software has many features designed to provide maximum flexibility to serve the customer's specific marking needs.
-Some of these features include:
+The sof tware has many features designed to provide maximum flexibility to serve the customer's specific markin g needs.
+Some of these features include: Built-in and online (web access) HELP.
+Total freedom to change tag layout whenever needed.
+WYSIWYG ("What You See Is What You Get") user interface for simple and intuitive tag design.
+New features emulating popular presentation software packages to speed layout and organization of complex designs containing multiple text and graphic fields.
+An unlimited number of data, text, barcode and graphic fields.
+Move fields easily with drag-and-drop.
+Rotate fields in 90-degree increments.
+Unlimited UNDO-REDO to easily correct mistakes.
+Optional placement grid with snap-to placement aid.
+Optional field anchor display shows field alignment.
+Zoom in/out for detailed display.
+Tag geometry features such as holes, slots, bare edges and bend lines can be shown.
+Tag geometry feature for vector cuts of peel-off flexible film tags can be shown.
+Prints all PC-installed fonts, including multi-byte characters for Asian languages.
+User-selectable download of message data from a host computer via RS-232, network TCP/IP, or network file transfer.
+A wide selection of communication protocols includes InfoSight Extended, emulation of Zebra and Intermec standard printers, and simple comma or tab- separated, flat-file formats.
+Details can be found in the communications chapter of the online reference manual.
+Operator entry of message data, for example if the host computer is unavailable.
+Easy control over printer setup parameters such as laser speed (i.e., formerly known as the "heat" setting for different types of laser tag material) and high/low pixel density (i.e., "draft" and "normal" printing modes) Auto-print feature for single tag printing (i.e., whenever a roll of tags is not loaded, a single tag can be auto-printed simply by inserting the tag in the front tag slot).
+Auto-incrementing of all text and number fields, for unattended batch printing.
+Option to make text and graphic fields "non-printable"

-- □ Built-in and online (web access) HELP. - □ Total freedom to change tag layout whenever needed. - □ WYSIWYG ("What You See Is What You Get") user interface for simple and intuitive tag design. - New features emulating popular presentation software packages to speed layout and organization of complex designs containing multiple text and graphics fields. - □ An unlimited number of data, text, barcode and graphics fields. - □ Move fields easily with drag-and-drop. - □ Rotate fields in 90-degree increments. - □ Unlimited UNDO-REDO to easily correct mistakes. - Optional placement grid with snap-to placement aid. - Optional field anchor display shows field alignment. - □ Zoom in/out for detailed display. - □ Tag geometry features such as holes, slots, bare edges and bend lines can be shown. - □ Prints all PC-installed fonts, including multi-byte characters for Asian languages. - □ User-selectable download of message data from a host computer via RS-232, network TCP/IP, or network file transfer.
-A wide selection of communications protocols includes InfoSight Extended, emulation of Zebra and Intermec standard printers, and simple comma or tab-separated, flat-file formats.
-Details can be found in the communications chapter of the online reference manual. - Operator entry of message data, for example if the host computer is unavailable. - Easy control over printer setup parameters such as laser speed (i.e., formerly known as the "heat" setting for different types of laser tag material) and high/low pixel density (i.e., "draft" and "normal" printing modes) - □ Auto-print feature for single tag printing (i.e., whenever a roll of tags is not loaded, a single tag can be auto-printed simply by inserting the tag in the front tag slot). - □ Auto-incrementing of all text and number fields, for unattended batch printing. - Option to make text and graphic fields "non-printable" - □ Option to make non-printable fields visible in the File Open dialog, and on the ProducerTM main screen.
+Option to make non-printable fields visible in the File Open dialog, and on the LabeLase